smoreface/wpxr-to-static/README.md

 ### Execute

+Run the script to convert your Wordpress XML file(s).

-**NB**: A configuration file and data model in the location specified in the config file are required.
+**Note**: A configuration file and data model in the location specified in the config file are required to run the script.

 #### Option 1: config.yaml in Current Directory

 Linux: